nitin649/Language_Translation_with_Attention/README.md

 But Bahdanau et al put emphasis on embeddings of all the words in the input (represented by hidden states) while creating the context vector.
 They did this by simply taking a weighted sum of the hidden states.

-Now, the question is how should the weights be calculated?
-Well, the weights are also learned by a feed-forward neural network and I’ve mentioned their mathematical equation below.

 The context vector ci for the output word yi is generated using the weighted sum of the annotations:

 <p align="center">